EmmanuelPineiro/SH1106-PiHole-Statistics/README.md

 You can install this application using the automated setup script (recommended) or manually.

-### Prerequisite Configure Pi-hole Application Password
+### Prerequisite: Configure Pi-hole Application Password

-Pi-hole application passwords provide secure API access without using the main admin password.
-You can create them via the web interface or command line.
+Before installation, you need to set up your Pi-hole application password as an environment variable.

-#### Web Interface
+#### Get Your Pi-hole Application Password

 1. Open your Pi-hole admin interface
 1. Go to **Settings** → **Web Interface/API**